A Novel Plug-and-Play Approach for Adversarially Robust Generalization: Main Results

 \subsection{Max-Margin Matrix Completion}

-Our next example is max-margin matrix completion which is closely related to matrix completion.
-It is also heavily used for collaborative filtering \cite{rennie2005fast,weimer2007cofi}.
 We start the discussion from the problem under the classical (non-adversarial) setting.
 Consider a partially observed label matrix where the observed entries are $+1$ or $-1$.
 Let $\mathcal{P}$ be the indices of the observed entries.
-The problem of max-margin matrix completion \cite{srebro2004maximum} is defined as follows:
+The problem of max-margin matrix completion \citep{srebro2004maximum} is defined as follows: